MephistoDevelop/MephistoDevelop_webpage/README.md

 ## Getting Started
-To start to using this project you will need to clone or download this repository to your localhost and then open the index.html file on your server.
+To start using this project you will need to clone or download this repository to your localhost and then open the index.html file on your server.

 ### Deployment